opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/microsoft-azure-attach-transcription-woh.md

 ## Examples

 The next operation example shows you how to attach a generated transcript to the media package for archiving.
 Here we used the `transcriptionLocaleTag` workflow property to set the recognized locale as language tag for the transcription.
 This can be replaced with `transcriptionLanguageTag` if you prefer the two digit language codes.
+Please note the '!' behind the variable name.
+It is Freemarker syntax and mean: leave it empty if not set.

 ```xml
 <operation